Josh Butler (American football)

-Josh Butler (born November 25, 1996) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+Josh Butler (born November 25, 1996) is an American professional football cornerback.
 He played college football for the Michigan State Spartans before graduating in 2018.
 He also has played for the Michigan Panthers of the United States Football League (USFL).

 Early life

 Butler was born on November 25, 1996 in Dallas, Texas.
 He attended West Mesquite High School, starting at cornerback during his final two years.
 He was ranked as the nation's 241st best prospect and the 26th best cornerback by Rivals.com.
 Additionally, he saw action as a return specialist and wildcat quarterback.

+Personal life

+Butler appeared in a Mr. Beast video released on August 8th titled "Last to Leave Mansion, Keeps it" in which Internet personalities who had criticized Mr. Beast videos in the past competed for a mansion.

 College career

 Butler redshirted his first season at Michigan State.
 As a redshirt freshman in 2016, he garnered snaps in 11 games, primarily on special teams.
 As a sophomore in 2017, he started four games and collected 12 tackles.
 As a junior, he started five games, with 10 tackles and three passes defended.
 During his senior season in 2018, he started seven games, missing time due to injury.
 He recorded 25 tackles and 5 pass breakups.
 During his senior night, Butler went viral for walking the field accompanied by his two dogs: Roxy and Remi.
 Butler lost both his parents during his time at Michigan State.